OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 Pre-requisites:

 * This walkthrough requires an OFS Agilex PCIe Attach deployment environment.
-Refer to the [Getting Started Guide: OFS for Agilex® 7 PCIe Attach FPGAs (Intel® FPGA SmartNIC N6001-PL/N6000-PL)](https://ofs.github.io/ofs-2024.2-1/hw/n6001/user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001/) for instructions on setting up a deployment environment.
+Refer to the [Getting Started Guide: OFS for Agilex™ 7 PCIe Attach FPGAs (Intel® FPGA SmartNIC N6001-PL/N6000-PL)](https://ofs.github.io/ofs-2025.1-1/hw/n6001/user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001/) for instructions on setting up a deployment environment.

 * This walkthrough uses a FIM design that has been generated with a Hello FIM module added to it.
-Refer to the [Add a new module to the OFS FIM](https://ofs.github.io/ofs-2024.2-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#412-walkthrough-add-a-new-module-to-the-ofs-fim) section for step-by-step instructions for generating a Hello FIM design.
+Refer to the [Add a new module to the OFS FIM](https://ofs.github.io/ofs-2025.1-1/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#412-walkthrough-add-a-new-module-to-the-ofs-fim) section for step-by-step instructions for generating a Hello FIM design.

 Steps: